-Editor-in-Chief of Al-Ahram Weekly and a member of Egypt's Human Rights Council tolerance, mutual understanding and human rights in these endeavours.
+Editor-in-Chief of Al-Ahram Weekly and a member of Egypt's Human Rights Council

 In response to a global rise in hate speech, UN Secretary-General, H.E.
 António Guterres launched the UN Strategy and Plan of Action on Hate Speech on 18 June 2019 at which time he stressed: "Hate speech is in itself an attack on tolerance, inclusion, diversity and the very essence of our human rights norms and principles.
 More broadly, it undermines social cohesion, erodes shared values, and can lay the foundation for violence, setting back the cause of peace, stability, sustainable development and the fulfilment of human rights for all."